 And if you’re a podcaster, you can drop your referral link in your show notes and rack up free time in Pro while also encouraging your listeners to create videos for your show, assuming that’s something you’d want to do of course.

 And the answer to that question is yes!
 It’s actually super easy to change!
-Once you get to the timeline, that page where you can edit your transcript, add additional assets or export your video, all you need to do is click on the audio layer (the pink bar on the bottom of the screen) in order to open an audio properties window.
-You’ll then be able to drag and resize your waveform, change it’s color, or change the style of your wave before saving your changes.
+Once you get to the timeline, that page where you can edit your transcript, add additional assets, or export your video, all you need to do is click on the audio layer (the pink bar on the bottom of the screen) to open an audio properties window.
+You’ll then be able to drag and resize your waveform, change its color, or change the style of your wave before saving your changes.

 That actually brings us to our best practice of the week, which is selecting the right waveform color for your artwork.
-The easiest way to pick a color for your waveform is to look at the artwork you’re using in your video and use one of the secondary colors that’s on it.
-A secondary color is one of the colors that accents your artwork, and isn’t being used in the majority of the image.
-Basically, if your artwork is a picture of a basketball that’s set against a blue background, you’re gonna want to try using orange as the color of your waveform, because it won’t be hard to see against that background.
+The easiest way to pick a color for your waveform is to look at the artwork you’re using in your video and use one of the secondary colors.
+A secondary color is one of the colors that accent your artwork but isn’t being used in most of the image.
+Basically, if your artwork is a picture of a basketball that’s set against a blue background, you’re going to want to try using orange as your waveform color because it won’t be hard to see against that background.

 Meanwhile, if your artwork is a lot busier and you’re having trouble finding a color that works, you could also try using black or white as the color of your waveform as those usually match with every other color pretty well.

-For those of you that wanna take things even further and play around with things some more, you could even Google an image of a color wheel, find a color from your artwork, and try to use it’s complimentary color by making your waveform the color that’s on the exact other side of the color wheel.
+For those who want to take things even further, you could even Google an image of a color wheel, find a color from your artwork, and try to use its complementary color by making your waveform the color that’s on the exact other side of the color wheel.
 Canva.com has a pretty nifty color-wheel on their site that actually picks complimentary colors out for you.

-If selected, we’ll be sure to reach out to you in order to get everything we need to run your audio on the podcast, as well as feature it on the corresponding blog-post for the show.
+If selected, we’ll be sure to reach out to you to get everything we need to run your audio on the podcast and feature it on the corresponding blog post for the show.

-You’re also more than free to shoot me an email at email@example.com if you have anything podcast or Headliner related that you want me to discuss on a future episode, or have a question you want me to take a crack at answering.
+You’re also more than welcome to shoot me an email at email@example.com if you have anything podcast or Headliner-related that you want me to discuss on a future episode or have a question you want me to take a crack at answering.